hiejulia/portal/README.md

     + Upload single and multiple docs to the local repository or file system using the core IO streams
     + Upload docs to FTP server
     + Upload docs with encrytion and decrytion for added security
++ AOP : audit trails and logging using AOP
++ Captcha plugin
++ SendGrid to monitor email transaction
 ### Installing and Running the application

 Just run the Application.java.